Braden++

 }

 From here, we could do a few different things.
-We could set the environment variables in the current PowerShell session, but that isn’t as extensible.
-With GitHub Actions, each step is a new session, so the environment variables will be lost later.
-Instead, we can use the GITHUB_ENV environment variable to pass the environment variables between steps, and keep these changes for the duration of the job.
+We could set the environment variables in the current PowerShell session, but that won’t work with GitHub Actions.
+With GHA, each step uses a new shell session, so the environment variables will be lost later.
+Instead, we can use the GITHUB_ENV environment variable to pass our environment variables between steps, and keep these changes for the duration of the job.

 In Bash, this would look like echo "MY_ENV_VAR=myValue" >> $GITHUB_ENV, and this is the format of all the examples on the GHA docs.
 Using PowerShell, it looks like Add-Content $env:GITHUB_ENV "MY_ENV_VAR=myValue".